Peripheral

 • Free

-The prevalence of PAD endovascular treatments is driving the market to develop treatments to address stenosis in the lower extremities and abdominal aortic aneurysms.
+The prevalence of PAD is driving the market to develop treatments to address stenosis in the lower extremities and abdominal aortic aneurysms.
 These challenges include utilizing polymer materials that encompass the ideal mechanical and biological characteristics for anatomical site access, compatibility, and treatment delivery.

 For more information about our medical device components or other products and services, contact us or call toll-free today in the US 1-800-526-3842; internationally, you can reach us at +1-803-268-9500.